 As described later, it is important to be able to match data 50 from other photographs to a photograph being edited.
-The averaging mechanism described above can be used to correct the photograph being edited in a manner that makes it able to incorporate content, including aggregated content, alternative, a universe of reference images most closely matching the characteristics of the image being edited may be used as the totality of the reference images used as sources of replacement data.
+The averaging mechanism described above can be used to correct the photograph being edited in a manner that makes it able to incorporate content, including aggregated content, from the largest number of available reference images.
+As an 55 alternative, a universe of reference images most closely matching the characteristics of the image being edited may be used as the totality of the reference images used as sources of replacement data.